Belgium Travel Guide

 Belgium is a small European country wedged between the Netherlands, Germany, France, and Luxembourg, while from the UK it is only separated by a narrow strip of the North Sea.
 This is the country where intersect political and financial interests of the EU but still allowing to experience its traditions and customs.
 Belgium has numerous museums and heritage sites that offer not just a glass of beer or a bar of chocolate.
 Get acquainted with the historical background of Belgium as a place of high importance for all European Union.

 It is a well-known fact that the combined forces of the European states defeated Napoleon’s army at Waterloo.
 But it is less known that Waterloo and battlefield sites located in Brussels suburbs.
 You can reach both these sites within half an hour by using Bus W and 365 from Bruxelles Midi.
 Many have heard about The Legend of Till Eulenspiegel and Lamme Goedzak.
 But it is not entirely known that Charles de Coster, the author of the novel, was a Belgian-born novelist.
-While the action of this novel takes place in the province of Flanders and Wallonia near the cities of Ghent and Bruges.
+The action of this novel takes place in the province of Flanders and Wallonia near the cities of Ghent and Bruges.

 Everyone knows about Peter Paul Rubens who was a prolific seventeenth-century Flemish Baroque painter.
 However, few know that he has spent most of his childhood in Antwerp where you can still visit his Rubenshuis or historic house.
 Most beer lovers certainly appreciate the world-famous brands.
 But rarely most of us think of its origin.
-At the same time some traditional Belgian recipes and basic techniques have not changed over the centuries.
+At the same time, some traditional Belgian recipes and basic techniques have not changed over the centuries.

 Comics, saxophone, and fries are usually considered an attribute of American popular culture.
 In fact, these were actually invented in Belgium and considered the national pride.

 Belgium consists of several historical provinces such as Limburg, Flanders, Brabant, Liege, Namur, grouped into the Flemish and Walloon regions.
-These provinces were like an apple of discord long before the Belgium itself was created and were endlessly challenged by Burgundy, the Netherlands, France, Prussia, Austria, and Spain.
+These provinces were like an apple of discord long before Belgium was formed and were endlessly challenged by Burgundy, the Netherlands, France, Prussia, Austria, and Spain.
 For nearly two centuries since Belgium exists as an independent state, the train crosses an entire territory for less than two hours, while ticket inspectors speak alternately French, Walloon and Dutch.

 Namur is the capital of the Walloon Region.
 Consider using the cable car in case you visit the ancient citadel.
 Biking routes and hiking trails are widely spread in Wallonia, so they might come in handy if you’re planning to visit surroundings and the foot of the Ardennes mountains.
 You must not miss the ancient Cathedral of Notre Dame located in the city of Tournai.
 Built in the Romanesque style the Cathedral dates back to the 12th century and was designated a UNESCO World Heritage Site.
 Spa town that is also located in the Walloon Region gave its name to every spa in the world.